 FLASH is a C++ code organization framework for enhancing host code portability in applications running on heterogeneous computing systems (see Figure \ref{Figure: FLASH_BLOCK_ARCH}) by decoupling an application's performance-critical and non-performance-critical components and unifying the control flow of the application.
 FLASH makes use of well-known software patterns and idioms (\textit{Builder}, \textit{pImpl}) and new C++ 2020 features and concepts to create simple and intuitive interfaces that maximize functional coverage and portability.
 This framework serves as a way-point between applications, hardware-specific kernels, and backend runtimes.
 The FLASH interfaces implement a virtual dispatching and partial reflection capability to invoke and deploy loosely coupled kernels from a single- and/or multi-source heterogeneous compilation process.

-The FLASH framework leverages meta-programming \cite{abrahams2004c++} (see Figure \ref{Figure: KERNEL_DEF}) to describe kernel capabilities such as: arguments, kernel-traits, parallelism, synchronizations, and partitioning.
+The FLASH framework leverages meta-programming to describe kernel capabilities such as: arguments, kernel traits, parallelism, synchronizations, and partitioning \cite{abrahams2004c++}.
 The \textit{runtime} objects implement a design pattern named builder pattern to build kernel pipelines and evaluate them on-demand with \textit{exec} interface or \textit{defer} execution with the \textit{defer} interface for lazy evaluation.
-Runtime objects are non-owning, copyable and movable.
-The FLASH interface is completely described by the host interface (including two runtime objects: \textit{RuntimeObj} and \textit{SubmitObj}, and compile-time kernel descriptions), and a FLASH runtime that encapsulates device runtimes.
-These objects implement a parameter pack tag dispatch interface \cite{TAG_DISPATCH} that can be used to fit any kernel declarations, kernel-traits (attributes), indexing schemes (ex. \textit{count\_by}), and containers (such as \textit{std::vector}, or \textit{flash\_memory})
+Runtime objects are non-owning, copyable, and movable.
+The FLASH interface is completely described by the host interface (including two runtime objects: \textit{RuntimeObj} and \textit{SubmitObj}, and compile-time kernel descriptions) and a FLASH runtime that encapsulates device runtimes.
+These objects implement a parameter pack tag dispatch interface \cite{TAG_DISPATCH} that can be used to fit any kernel declarations, kernel traits (attributes), indexing schemes (ex. \textit{count\_by}), and containers (such as \textit{std::vector}, or \textit{flash\_memory}).

-The FLASH frontend runtime packages arguments, check dependency, and translates kernel traits of complex kernel pipelines, and dispatches them to the FLASH backend runtime.
+The FLASH frontend runtime packages arguments, checks dependency, translates kernel traits of complex kernel pipelines and dispatches them to the FLASH backend runtime.
 The FLASH frontend runtime engine translates the compile-time kernel attributes and argument types to runtime variables and is type-erased and forwarded to the backend runtime.
 The frontend runtime engine performs deferred indirect type-checking by reconciling the input types of the parameter pack with the types described from the kernel description argument.
-The FLASH runtime engine handles parsing the kernel pipeline and dispatches to the backend runtime according to a round-robin strategy.
+The FLASH runtime engine parses the kernel pipeline and dispatches kernels to the backend runtime using a round-robin strategy.
 It also handles the conversion between native index space and FLASH subspace, drives the custom indexing system, and passes it to the backend runtime.
 FLASH 1.0 supports three widely used device runtimes: CPU, GPU, and Intel FPGA, via jthreads/C++ parallelism, CUDA, and OpenCL, respectively.
 Finally, FLASH inherits the kernel toolchain-specific interfaces supported by the FLASH backends, respectively, C++ for CPU, CUDA for NVIDIA GPUs, and OpenCL for Intel FPGAs.